ShaRosaW/menscreate-spring-security/README.md

 > ### Note:
 >
-> After creating a new booking, logged in as a user, it returns bookingId: 4.
+> After creating a new booking, logged in as a user, it returns bookingId: 6.
 > That is because in the [data.sql](src/main/resources/data.sql)
-> we insert 3 bookings for the 2 hardcoded user roles.
+> we insert 5 bookings for the 3 hardcoded users and with 2 different user roles.
 >
-> Now if you create a new booking, logged in as admin, bookingId: 5 is returned.
+> Now if you create a new booking, logged in as admin, bookingId: 7 is returned.
 >
-> Proceed the following request for *update (put) booking* with bookingId: 5.
+> Proceed the following request for *update (put) booking* with bookingId: 7.
 >
-> Perform the *delete request* for bookingId 4, and *get all user bookings* still logged in as admin.
+> Perform the *delete request* for bookingId 6, and *get all user bookings* still logged in as admin.
 > You will see all user bookings except for deleted bookingId 4.
 >
 >